Cohomological representations for real reductive groups: Cohomological parameters for , ,

-This section merely summarizes the cohomological parameters for the groups $\GL_n(\R)$, $\U_{p,q}(\R)$, $\GL_n(\C)$.
-We begin with the group $ \GL_n(\C)$ which could be considered either as a real reductive group, or as a complex reductive group.
+We next consider the group $ \GL_n(\C)$ which could be considered either as a real reductive group, or as a complex reductive group.
 It is simpler to think of it as a complex reductive group, allowing us to use $W_\C$ and $W_\C \times \SL_2(\C)$ instead of the more complicated $W_\R$ and $W_\R \times \SL_2(\C)$.